-Episcopal Conference also known as Conference of Bishops is an assembly of the bishops of the Catholic Church in a specific region or territory.
-They are given a limited power to decide on policy, to initiate projects and apostolates for the region.
+Episcopal Conference also known as the Conference of Bishops is an assembly of the bishops of the Catholic Church in a specific region or territory.
+They are given limited power to decide on a policy, to initiate projects and apostolates for the region.

-One example is instructing Catholics sacrifices that could be used as an alternative to meat as abstinence.
+One example is instructing Catholics on the sacrifices that could be used as an alternative to meat as abstinence.

-In United States, faithful can choose an alternative sacrifice in replacement for meat.
+In the United States, the faithful can choose an alternative sacrifice in replacement for meat.

 To be observed on all Fridays, unless a solemnity should fall on a Friday